andre487/gulp-cleaner-css/README.md

 #### callback

 Useful for returning details from the underlying [`minify()`](https://github.com/jakubpawlowicz/clean-css#using-api) call.
 An example use case could include logging `stats` of the minified file.
-In addition to the default object, `gulp-clean-css` provides the file `name` and `path` for further analysis.
+In addition to the default object, `gulp-cleaner-css` provides the file `name` and `path` for further analysis.

 ```javascript
 const gulp = require('gulp');